Speaking

 Outline:

-5. Non-technical change issues may increase
+- Non-technical change issues may ncrease

-Enterprise Service-Oriented Architectures: Options for deployment
+Enterprise Service-Oriented Architecture: Options for deployment

 There are many options for deploying an enterprise service-oriented architecture.
 This presentation emphasizes middle-tier architectures and provides architectural options.
 It covers relevant data access standards and emerging specifications.